igquiroga/igquiroga/README.md

 ### Hey all! 🙂

-My name is Ignacio Quiroga, I'm a developer from Argentina
+My name is Ignacio Quiroga, I'm a developer and a teacher from Argentina

 🌱 What i'm learning about?